 The Student Emergency Fund is made possible through a generous donation from The Morton H. Meyerson Family Foundation through the David Nathan Meyerson Fund.

 Texas Department of Health & Human Services (or just dial 211 from any phone)

 Foodpantries.org - List of food pantries, the zip codes they serve, and hours of operation

 North Texas Food Bank - Searchable map of food pantries.
 Each food pantry listed is accompanied by website link, hours of operation, directions to the site, and distance from a specified zip code

 North Dallas Shared Ministries – Provides a variety of services, including tax preparation help, furniture, assistance with applying for SNAP and Medicaid, ESL classes, and school supplies to eligible families

 - Friday FoodBasket - Pre-packaged bag of groceries, including a dozen eggs and a half-gallon of milk for low-income seniors and selected disabled persons who are on SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance) regardless of where they live

 - Clothes Closet

-- Health & Wellness - medical, dental, and behavioral health clinics, as well as eye exams and glasses
+- Health & Wellness - vision, dental, and mental health clinics

 NDSM Dallas Area Guide to Emergency Assistance - An exhaustive guide to Dallas area emergency assistance programs